 Our crime and punishment Sessions have been rated overall as 100% Excellent.

-"We were all so impressed with the amount of resources available to the children.
-THe pitch of the day was perfect, it provided a challenge to the more able children but was accessible to everyone."
+"We were all so impressed with the number of resources available to the children.
+The pitch of the day was perfect, it provided a challenge to the more able children but was accessible to everyone."

 "An Excellent Experience.
 The students and teachers that accompanied have been raving about it"

-Yr7 Teacher - Battle of Hastings - Catmose College - 2017
+Catmose College Yr7 Teacher - Battle of Hastings

 to look at and take part in."